TERMS OF ENGAGEMENT

 - In this event, we will inform you immediately during the call and discuss your options with you.

 - If, in our absolute discretion, we consider that you have made, or are making, inappropriate or excessive use of this Service, your access to the Service may be restricted or suspended (either for a fixed period or indefinitely), or conditions may be imposed upon your access to it, which may include a condition of payment or an additional charge.

 - You will be notified before any such action is taken.

 SCOPE OF REGULATION

 - We are a 'multi-disciplinary practice'.
-This means that only some of the work we perform is regulated by the SRA.
-All work performed by us under these terms of engagement is regulated by the SRA, but our other, non-legal activities are not.
-For example, if we are also the Service Provider (i.e. we provide access to the System on the Website), the provision by us of the Document Preparation Service is not regulated by the SRA.
-However, this will not affect how we must deal with any complaint you make about any service provided by us or your right to take that complaint to the Legal Ombudsman (see paragraph 17).
+This means that only some of the work we perform will be regulated by the SRA.
+All work performed by us under these terms of engagement will be regulated by the SRA, but our other, non-legal activities will not be.
+For example, if we are also the Service Provider (i.e. we provide access to the System on the Website), the provision by us of the Document Preparation Service will not be regulated by the SRA.
+However, this will not affect how we must deal with any complaint you make about any service provided by us or your right to take that complaint to the Legal Ombudsman (see paragraph 16).

 WEBSITE ACCESS FACILITY